isthari/hq-reporter-chromium/docs/enterprise/policy_pref_mapping_test.md

 `active_directory`, `local_account_override`, `platform`, `merged`,
 `cloud_from_ash`], defaults to `cloud`).

-Each `PolicyPrefMappingTest` can also have a `required_preprocessor_macros`, which defines a list of required preprocessor macros for the test to run.
+Each `PolicyPrefMappingTest` can also have a `required_buildflags`, which defines a list of required buildflags for the test to run.
 Possible values are [`USE_CUPS`].
 Defaults to an empty list if not specified.
-If any of the specified macros is not defined in the current build, the test case is skipped.
+If any of the specified buildflags is not defined in the current build, the test case is skipped.

 ### PolicyPrefTestCase